Lemon, the best food for your hair

 As hair’s pH typically falls between 4.5 and 5.5, many shampoos and hair products can be too alkaline.
 Thus causing damaged and brittle hair.
 Lemon, on the other hand, has a pH scale of 2.
 When using a diluted lemon treatment, lemon restores pH levels and helps to improve shine.

-A naturally occurring fruit that is rich in nutrients, lemons are full to the brim with vitamin C and fibre.
+A naturally occurring fruit that is rich in vitamins, lemons are full to the brim with vitamin C and fibre.
 Just one lemon provides around 31mg of vitamin C. In fact, that’s approximately 51% of your recommended daily intake.

 As I have said, lemon juice is highly acidic.
 Though undoubtedly less harmful than bleach, prolonged use of lemon juice can be dehydrating and drying to your hair.